lucasbrambrink/hackerati_challenge/README.md

 I used to LESS (which I much prefer) and compiled to CSS.
 I am rather unskilled at proper front-end design, as it is not my strong suit, so please bear with this very shabby looking MVP :)

+#### Chart
+I love data.
+Hence, I wanted at least one graph on the site.
+I decided to simply serve some global price data, showing the number of individual prices within all user's inventories, as well as all active & archived auctions.
+More time would have lead to more charts!

 # Deployment
 Deployed live at http://hackerati-auction-challenge.herokuapp.com